-The 2019 Carolinas PGA Hall of Fame Public Nominations will OPEN Monday, July 1.
+The 2019 Carolinas PGA Hall of Fame Public Nominations are CLOSED.

 You must be a Class A Member, Life Member or Retired Member to submit a nomination.